Republican Ron Paul is the only presidential candidate of either party to tell the truth that America is “slipping into a fascist system.”

 Sherwood Ross heads a public relations firm for political candidates who favor peace and prosperity.
 Reach him at email@example.com.

-Posted by Sherwood Ross on Feb 27 2012, With 0 Reads, Filed under Politics.
+Posted by Sherwood Ross on February 27, 2012, With 0 Reads, Filed under Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.